 1. Try something new.
 Whether it’s an activity, a genre of book or a type of food, step outside your comfort zone.
 Expand your horizons!
 Dare to be different!
 You never know what new interest you’ll discover along the way.

 2. Say “thank you.”
 Manners matter, whether you’re 6, 27 or 82.
 Expressing appreciation can be powerful.
 It honors someone’s effort, creates positive energy – and it’s free.

 3. Give of yourself.
 There are plenty of places kids can volunteer, whether it’s helping out at a local animal shelter, collecting canned goods in a food drive or shoveling an elderly neighbor’s walk.
 Check out ideas for family volunteering opportunities at www.greatschools.org

 4. Study more.
 Grades really do matter.
 Studying that little bit extra can make a difference in your overall average – and ultimately can affect your future.
 Both need- and merit-based scholarships and grants take a number of factors, including Grade Point Average (GPA), into account.
 Financial awards are extremely competitive, and there are GPA cutoff points for various levels of awards.
 Think of studying as investing in your future – literally.
 A percentage point can make the difference in the amount of merit money you receive toward higher education.

 5. Take care of yourself.
 The demands of education are greater than ever.
 State requirements such as the Common Core Learning Standards mean students need to be present both physically and mentally for the full day of school.
 Make sure to get to get adequate sleep and eat healthy food to keep your brain functioning at its optimum level.
-See Good nutrition is smart choice and Good, sound sleep for children for more information.
+See Good, sound sleep for children for more information.